erjicles/del2-lightningdots/README.md

 ## Background

-I created this game mainly as a way to practice my Java skills, especially multithreading, Android development, real-time graphics processing, and game development.
+I created this game mainly during my free time as a way to practice my Java skills, especially multithreading, Android development, real-time graphics processing, and game development.
 The graphics are purposefully very rudimentary.